voting-tools/pref_voting/paper/paper.md

 # Statement of need

 Research in the burgeoning field of *computational social choice* [@Brandt2016;@Geist2017;Aziz2019] often applies computer-assisted methods to the study of voting methods and other aggregation functions.
 The aim of `pref_voting` is to contribute to a comprehensive set of tools for such research.
-Other packages in this area include `abcvoting` [@Lackner2023], which focuses on approval-based committee voting,  `prefsampling` [@Boehmer2024], which implements probability models for generating voter rankings, and `prelibtools` [@Mattei2013], which contains tools for working with preference data from [PrefLib.org](https://PrefLib.org).
-The `pref_voting` package provides functionality not available in those previous packages, as desribed below, while also interfacing with other packages.
-Like `pref_voting`, the `VoteLib` [@Simbera2021] and `VoteKit` [@MGGG2024] packages provides implementations of a number of voting methods; and like `prefsampling`, `VoteKit` provides tools for generating elections.
+Other packages in this area include `abcvoting` [@Lackner2023], which focuses on approval-based committee voting,  `prefsampling` [@Boehmer2024], which implements probability models for generating voter rankings, and `preflibtools` [@Mattei2013], which contains tools for working with preference data from [PrefLib.org](https://PrefLib.org).
+The `pref_voting` package provides functionality not available in those previous packages, while also interfacing with other packages.
+Like `pref_voting`, the `VoteLib` [@Simbera2021] and `VoteKit` [@MGGG2024] packages provide implementations of a number of voting methods; and like `prefsampling`, `VoteKit` provides tools for generating elections.
 However, neither package includes all the voting methods and functionality in `pref_voting`, as described below.
 The `pref_voting` package has already been used in research in computational social choice [@HKP2024].
 The package can also be used by election administrators to determine election outcomes, as it is used in the backend of the [Stable Voting](https://stablevoting.org) website.

 # Functionality